kitakou0313/isucon-tools/README.md

 # Test scripts
-- `deploy-test` container is accessible with ssh, and installed `nginx`, `mysql`.
+- `deploy-test` container is accessible with ssh, and `nginx`, `mysql` is installed.
 Please use this to test your deploy scripts.

 # ToDo
 - Implement scripts